 This eclipse season contains 2 eclipses:

-This is the 52nd eclipse in lunar Saros series 118.The surrounding eclipses in this Saros series are:
+This was the 52nd eclipse in lunar Saros series 118.The surrounding eclipses in this Saros series are:

 This Saros series, lunar Saros series 118, is linked to solar Saros series 125.
 The nearest partner eclipses in that series are: